Smiley's People (TV series): Production

 The series was produced in partnership with the BBC and Paramount Pictures with a budget of $3 million.
 Due to the success of Tinker, Tailor, Soldier, Spy, director John Irvin had begun making movies and was unavailable.
 Later in pre-production, Simon Langton replaced John MacKenzie, Irvin's initial successor as director of the series.
 According to Michael Jayston (who himself could not reprise his role from Tinker, Tailor, Soldier, Spy for various reasons), this was at the behest of Guinness, who was unhappy with MacKenzie.
 During filming, Guinness was not satisfied with Langton either, writing; "I felt dubious about Simon's work...
 I greatly miss John Irvin's grip and inner tension."
 Arthur Hopcraft declined the offer to write the screenplay and was replaced by John Hopkins.
 Author le Carré was called in to help resolve technical difficulties within the script.
 In contrast to the public television broadcast of Tinker Tailor Soldier Spy, Smiley's People was telecast in the U.S. in November 1982 as an Operation Prime Time presentation on some 100 independent commercial stations across the country.

-The bridge leading from East to West Berlin for the defection scene was found in the Midlands city of Nottingham.
+The bridge leading from East to West Berlin for the defection scene was Lady Bay Bridge, located in the Midlands city of Nottingham.
 Other location shooting was done in Berne, Hamburg, Paris, and London.